Core Concepts¶

 3. Lottery Rounding¶

 The probability distribution is converted to concrete selections using randomized rounding.
+(This step is skipped for Diverimax, which produces a single optimal committee directly.)

 4. Validation¶